Home in Indiana: Production

 In November 1940, 20th Century Fox first announced its plans to shoot a film about trotting tracks, called Home in Indiana.
 The film would serve as a follow-up for the horse tracking films Kentucky (1938) and Maryland (1940).
 As with the latter film, John Payne, Walter Brennan and Fay Bainter were set to serve the lead roles, with Kenneth Macgowan as a producer and John Taintor Foote as the screenwriter.
 Ultimately, Foote did work on a screenplay, but his work was not included in the final print.

 In March 1942, agent Charles K. Feldman planned on making a film adaptation of the Chamberlain novel, with Howard Hawks as a proposed producer.
 Winston Miller worked on a screenplay, but he decided to sell its rights to 20th Century Fox.
 Actor George Cleveland was offered a role, but commitments to another project forced him to resign.
 The film marked the highly promoted debuts of both Jeanne Crain and June Haver.
 McCallister's contribution to the film delivered him a four-year contract with Fox.

 Scenes were partly filmed on the trotting tracks of Indiana, Marion, Ohio Marion County Fairgrounds and Kentucky.

+Critical reception

+Sara Hamilton of Photoplay wrote, "The heart appeal of this story, the Technicolor beauty of the countryside, the warm tender performance of Lon McCallister, render this a picture lovely to see but hard on the emotions.
+The fact the story lags in spots and is dullish in others is more than balanced by its good points."
+Hamilton viewed the performances positively, and commented, "Lon McCallister - and incidentally, this is only his second film - (the first having been Stage Door Canteen) - proves his mettle.
+The boy's an actor, rest assured.
+Jeanne Crain and June Haver are two newcomers who are here to stay.
+June is a beauty and Jeanne radiates naturalness and a certain naivete that is most appealing.
+Charlotte Greenwood, Charles Dingle and Ward Bond are splendid in supporting roles."